grantseltzer/blog/content/dissecting-go-binaries.md

 <center>![Compilation](/CompilerDiagram.png)</center>

 The assembly code is an intermedediate form.
-The compiler will first turn the source code into architecture specific assembly code before 'assembling' it into the executable binary.
+The compiler will first turn the source code into OS/architecture specific assembly code before 'assembling' it into the binary file.
 As the name alludes to, disassembly is doing this process in reverse:

 <center>![Disassembly](/DisassemblerDiagram.png)</center>